BoraComert/Bora-DSA210-Project/README.md

 3. Monthly foreign visitor numbers will be compared to see if a pattern exists.

-4. Nationalities of the the foreign visitors will be compared against income if a pattern exists.
+4. The time foreign visitors come to Istanbul will be compared against income classification to analyze if a pattern exists.

 5. Climate of the Countries tourists come from are  analyzed and seperated into cold or hot weather categories.